-The curriculum in Graphic Design is divided into a preprofessional (first year) and a professional program (second, third, and fourth years):
+The curriculum in Graphic Design is divided into a preprofessional (first and second years) and a professional program (third and fourth years):

-Preprofessional program 30
+Preprofessional program 61

 Professional program

 Total 120

 The preprofessional curriculum balances a foundation in academic subjects such as English, numeracy, and psychology with design courses that include history and theory, as well as studio courses in drawing and design fundamentals as they relate to conceptual design.
-Students apply for entry into the professional program after fulfilling the first year School of Design foundation courses.
+Students apply for entry into the professional program after fulfilling two years of the preprofessional program.
 The upper-division curriculum includes studio work in graphic design and its relationship to problem solving at multiple scales.
 Projects are intended to educate students to think critically as individuals and as team participants in small and large corporate facilities.
 A formal eight-week summer internship is required in the professional program.
 The internship is coordinated by the faculty.
-Students intern in a variety of settings, including in-house corporate design, publication design, and advertising design agencies.
+Students intern in a variety of settings, including inhouse corporate design, publication design, and advertising design agencies.

 General Studies Requirement.
 The following curriculum includes sufficient approved course work to fulfill the General Studies requirement.
-See "General Studies," page 85, for requirements and a list of approved courses.
+See "General Studies," page 91, for requirements and a list of approved courses.
 Note that all three General Studies awareness areas are required.
 Consult an advisor for an approved list of courses.

 Graduation Requirements.
 In addition to fulfilling college and major requirements for this professional degree, students must meet all university graduation and college degree requirements.
-See "University Graduation Requirements," page 81, and "College Degree Requirements," page 126.
+See "University Graduation Requirements," page 87, and "College Degree Requirements," page 134.

-Graphic Design-B.S.D.
-Preprofessional Program Requirements1 First Year
+School of Design Graphic Design-B.S.D.

 Fall

-DSC 101 Design Awareness HU, G3
+DSC 101 Design Awareness HU, G 3

-ENG 101 First-Year Composition
+ENG 101 First-Year Composition 3

-or ENG 105 Advanced First-Year Composition (3)
+or ENG 105 Advanced First-Year

-if qualified
+Composition if qualified (3)

+GRA 111 Graphic Design History I HU 3

-GRA 121 Principles for Graphic Design I 1
+GRA 121 Principles for Graphic Design I 3

-Elective 2

-MA elective 2
+MA elective 3

-Total
+Total 15

-10(a)

 Spring

-ARS 102 Art from Renaissance to Present HU, H
+ARS 102 Art from Renaissance to Present HU, H 3

 ENG 102 First-Year Composition

 or elective if ENG 105 is taken (3)

-GRA 120 Drawing for Graphic Design 1
+GRA 122 Principles for Graphic Design II 3

-GRA 122 Principles for Graphic Design II 1
+GRA 194 ST: Graphic Design History II 3

+Computer Science elective 3

+-

+Total 15

+Second Year

+Fall

+GRA 220 Design Drawing I 3

+GRA 221 Letterform 3

+GRA 222 Visual Communication I

+GRA 294 ST: Communication/Interaction Design Theory

+Literacy and Critical Inquiry elective 3

+Total 15

+Spring

+GRA 223 Typography 3

+GRA 223 Typography GRA 224 Visual Communication II 3

-PGS 101 Introduction to Psychology SB
+PGS 101 Introduction to Psychology SB 3

+PGS 101 Introduction to Psychology $SB$ Natural Science Elective with Laboratory $SQ^2$ 4

+Elective 3

 Total

 Preprofessional program total